MateiDumitrescu1/blocknet.chain/README.md

 # blocknet.chain
-learn_rust -> good and fast ways to improve knowledge of Rust
+learn_rust.txt -> good and fast ways to improve knowledge of Rust
 goal.txt -> what this project aims to acomplish
 planned_structure.md -> the structure of the blockchain